 One of the most important prevention strategies is for managers to carefully monitor their workplace.
 During this session we will use a lecture and a role play to talk about how managers can do this.

-There are many things that you can do to minimize your risk of being harassed or of being perceived as a harasser.
+There are many things that you can do to minimise your risk of being harassed or of being perceived as a harasser.
 We will discuss six of them.

 What If It Happens to Me?